Time Again

-Tim Armstrong appeared on the band single "Stories Are True" on their first full-length album Stories Are True.
+Tim Armstrong appeared on the band's single "Stories Are True" on their first full-length album Stories Are True.

 The band released their new album Darker Days in early 2008.

 Before their 2008 fall tour, Ryan Purucker left the band to return to his home state of Alaska, and was replaced with Jake Margolis.

 In order to fill the time while Elijah was on his mission, Daniel Dart has formed a post-punk new wave band by the name of Stormy California with long-time friend and producing partner Donal Finn, which will be releasing records via Dexter Holland's (Offspring) Nitro Records.